WHAT CAN YOU RECEIVE?

 - About 8.5 million people receive SSDI benefits, which totaled approximately $144 billion in 2018.

 - In 2020, the average benefit for disabled workers receiving SSDI was $1,258/month.

 Supplemental Security Income, or SSI, is paid based on financial need.
 In Pennsylvania, you must have little income and few assets.
 The total value of your assets must be less than $2,000 (excluding your home and usually your car).
 A person applying for SSI does not need to meet work requirements or even have any employment history at all to qualify, as long as he or she has a disabling mental or physical condition that prevents him or her from working.

-In Pennsylvania, the maximum Supplemental Security Income amounts for 2020 are:
+In Pennsylvania, the maximum SSI disability amounts for 2022 are:

 - For an individual living in someone else’s household: $522 monthly

 - For a couple living in someone else’s household: $783.34 monthly

 These figures are adjusted regularly for inflation.
 You may also be entitled to money from the state of Pennsylvania, which supplements federal SSI benefits for disabled residents.
 If you receive SSI, you can also apply for Medicaid and the Supplemental Nutrition Assistance Program (SNAP), which can help you get more food without spending your SSI benefit.
 You may also be eligible for other benefits and services.

 Social Security Disability payments will begin after your application is processed and approved by the Social Security Administration (SSA).
 There is a five-month waiting period before your SSDI payments can begin, which usually starts running when your application is approved or your disability begins, depending on the situation.
 This opens the door to SSDI backpay, which is essentially payment of back benefits while you were waiting for your application to be approved.